Rishabhk07/Aftermashed/README.md

 # AfterMashed
-A website where you can "Like" or "Dislik" any event happening in Colleges. website is live at - [aftermashed.com](aftermashed.com)
+A website where you can "Like" or "Dislike" any event happening in Colleges. website is live at - [aftermashed.com](aftermashed.com)
 ##Motivation
 We attend many events in any College,